Wisconsin Hazardous Waste Annual Report

 The DNR has updated the hazardous waste annual report with some formatting changes, and the submittal process now provides an electronic signature option.
-This may require you, your report preparer or your facility's report certifier to take additional steps in preparation for completing the 2021 hazardous waste annual report.
-To avoid delays or missing the deadline of March 1, please review the information below and take the necessary actions now.
+This may require you, your report preparer or your facility's report certifier to take additional steps in preparation for completing the 2022 hazardous waste annual report.
+To avoid delays or missing the March 1 deadline, review the information below and take the necessary actions now.

 DNR staff have put together a tutorial video on how to complete the hazardous waste annual report.
 (Note that if the video appears blurry, you can change the resolution to 720p in the lower right corner of the video player.)

 To access the online reporting system, you must have a Wisconsin User ID (sometimes called a WAMS ID) and have registered for access on the DNR switchboard.
 If you have done neither, follow the process on the DNR switchboard page before you begin the hazardous waste reporting process.

 Step-by-step instructions for logging in to online reporting system

 - Find your personal Wisconsin User ID and password.

 - Go to the DNR Switchboard and click the "Log in" button near the top.

 - Enter your Wisconsin User ID and password in the corresponding boxes.

 - Click on the Log In button.

 Once you have logged in, one of three events will occur:

 - You will click on “My Facilities & Roles” to see a screen listing all the facilities and reporting roles that you expected.
 You can begin reporting.

 - You will click on “My Facilities & Roles” to see some of the facilities and/or reporting roles that you expected.
 If this happens, please click on “Request Access” to request your additional roles.
 You can begin reporting on the facility or facilities shown on “My Facilities & Roles.”

 - If the system does not accept your password, you will need to go through the password account recovery procedure.